 11. Build a support system:

-Surround yourself with people who uplift you and provide emotional support when you need it.
+Surround yourself with people who uplift you and provide emotional support when needed.

 12. Learn to communicate effectively: